-As a user from Germany, therefore, one has to expect no protection whatsoever from his own data, because espionage against "foreigners" has almost become a liability for all authorities in the UK.
-Justified with absurd references to formerly "child molesters" to whom the craft must be laid, today it is terrorism prevention or whatever.
+As a user from Germany you can therefore expect no protection at all as far as your own data is concerned, because espionage against “foreigners” has become something of an obligation for all authorities in Great Britain.
+Justified with absurd references to formerly “child molesters” who had to stop the trade today, it is terror prevention or whatever.
 But the fact is that every user of the now HideMyAss VPN Uses all of its rights to the personal data it transmits, and assigns to British intelligence agencies and agencies.
 Without control and without further possibilities for stress!

 Why we should not take anonymity lightly.